-The older generation was brought up on the belief to be obedient and to follow the leader.
+The older generation was brought up with the belief to be obedient and follow the leader.
 The one-child generation, however, wants to be part of the process of decision-making.
 It often has its own ideas.

 3).
 Scientific and creative attitude:

-All in all, this generation has a big difference with former generation, they have their own characteristics.
-So the most educators admitted that, the former way of moral education has become more and more invalid.
-The development of moral education is in the tendency.
+All in all, this generation has a big difference from the former generation, they have their own characteristics.
+So most educators admitted that the former way of moral education has become more and more invalid.
+The development of moral education is the tendency.

 Setting and enforcing standards of appropriate social behavior in primary and secondary schools have been the main thrust of moral education at this level.
 In 1988, The Federal Ministry of Educational issued guidelines with the title Twenty Behavioral Norms For Primary School Children and Forty Behavioral Norms For Secondary School Students.
 These guidelines defined standards of good behavior for students in the family, in school, and in society.
 They drew from traditional Chinese customs and culture as well as from universally acknowledged norms of behavior.
 Most Chinese educators and parents hope that their children can be genuinely integrated as members of the global community.

-In the past, a teacher’s teaching skills were measured by his ability to express ideas so clearly and logically that students could easily understand and memorise them, often being able to give verbatim answers to teachers’ examination questions.
+In the past, a teacher’s teaching skills were measured by his ability to express ideas so clearly and logically that students could easily understand and memorize them, often being able to give verbatim answers to teachers’ examination questions.
 But today, the most important task of teachers is creating and guiding learning activities and an atmosphere of openness and trust wherein students are challenged and encouraged to search for truth.
-The role of the teacher is truly as mentor, accompanying his students in their independent inquiries and search and helping them internalise and integrate what they are discovering.
+The role of the teacher is true as a mentor, accompanying his students in their independent inquiries and searches and helping them internalize and integrate what they are discovering.
 In this manner the truth becomes their truth; it becomes part of their personality.
 Thus, the criteria for evaluating teachers’ performance also have changed, these changes coming in recent years first from China’s two largest municipal educational systems, Beijing and Shanghai.